-Today, we’re hearing from Kendal who is a very young travel addict and a member of the DC Chapter of The Nomadic Network.
-From the age of 16, she was hooked and has made her way around the world by creatively-funding trips to countries many never make it to in their travels.
-Her can-do attitude and how she’s made her life so internationally-entrenched at only 23 years old is inspiring!
-Travel guidebooks are her textbooks and travel blogs are her leisure readings.
-Kendal runs the sustainable and zero waste travel blog Getaway Girl, which educates and empowers women to wander without waste.
+Today, we’re hearing from Kendal, who is a very young travel addict and a member of the DC chapter of The Nomadic Network.
+From the age of 16, she was hooked on travel and has creatively funded trips to countries around the world many never make it to.
+Her can-do attitude and how she’s made her life so internationally entrenched at only 23 years old is inspiring!
+Travel guidebooks are her textbooks, and travel blogs are her leisure reading.
+Kendal runs the sustainable and zero-waste travel blog Getaway Girl, which educates and empowers women to wander without waste.

 What was the trip that had you bitten by the travel bug?